-&lt;sup>30 Planning for the Future White Paper (MHCLG, August 2020)
+32 Planning for the Future White Paper (MHCLG, August 2020)

-&lt;sup>31 Changes to the current planning system Consultation on changes to planning policy and regulations (MHCLG, August 2020)
+33 Changes to the current planning system Consultation on changes to planning policy and regulations (MHCLG, August 2020)

-- 3.65 Drawing together the supporting information on the historic windfall delivery rates and considering the various factors that will affect the future rate of windfall delivery: - (i) An average delivery rate of 136 windfalls per annum has been sustained since 1 April 2011; - Regard has been paid to the SHELAA and commitments in the housing trajectory.
-The District has a large number of planning permissions that once completed will continue to deliver windfalls in future; and - (iii) Future trends of windfall delivery have been considered.
-The evidence indicates that the historic windfall delivery rate will continue to be delivered in future and indeed could potentially increase. - 3.66 There is reasonable justification to set a windfall allowance of 136 dwellings per annum to the five year housing land supply and Local Plan housing trajectories. - 3.67 Some of the extant planning permissions at I April 2021 already included in the housing trajectory will deliver windfalls.
-To avoid double counting and given that planning permissions generally last for three years, the full 136 dwelling windfall allowance is applied from I April 2024 onwards. - 3.68 Notwithstanding this, there will be some windfalls that did not have planning permission on I April 2021 that will be delivered in the following three years.
+- 3.71 Some of the extant planning permissions at I April 2022 already included in the housing trajectory will deliver windfalls.
+To avoid double counting and given that planning permissions generally last for three years34, the full 132 dwelling windfall allowance is applied from I April 2025 onwards. - 3.72 Notwithstanding this, there will be some windfalls that did not have planning permission on I April 2022 that will be delivered in the following three years.
 These should be accounted for in the housing trajectory.
-Table 2 shows the number of windfalls that have been completed within one, two and three years of gaining planning permission, which is based on historical windfall delivery since 2011. - 3.69 On average, 11% of windfalls are delivered in 0-1 years of gaining planning permission, 27% in 1-2 years and 29% in 2-3 years.
+Table 2 shows the number of windfalls that have been completed within one, two and three years of gaining planning permission, which is based on historical windfall delivery since 2011. - 3.73 On average, 9% of windfalls are delivered in 0-1 years of gaining planning permission, 29% in 1-2 years and 28% in 2-3 years.
 To provide a realistic housing trajectory, a reduced windfall allowance has been applied to the first three years of the five year supply to account of this evidence.